-Without filter, all of string constants in the scripts are encrypted, it may reduce performance.
+Without the filter, all of the string constants in the scripts are encrypted, which may reduce performance.
 Using filter only encrypt the sensitive string may balance security and performance.

 Recommended options for different applications

 For Django application or serving web request